David A. Jaffe

-David Aaron Jaffe (born April 29, 1955) is an American composer of electronic music.
-He has composed over 90 works for orchestra, chorus, chamber ensembles and electronics.
-He composed the computer music piece Silicon Valley Breakdown and has contributed to algorithmic innovations like the physical modelling of plucked and bowed strings.
-He has also developed music software such as the NeXT Music Kit and the Universal Audio UAD-2/Apollo/LUNA Recording System.
+David Aaron Jaffe (born April 29, 1955) is an American electronic music composer.
+His compositions include over 90 pieces for orchestra, chorus, chamber ensembles, and electronic ensembles.
+He composed the computer music piece Silicon Valley Breakdown and published research on physical modeling of plucked and bowed strings.
+He also worked with Julius O. Smith to develop the Music Kit for NeXT Computers.

 Biography

 Jaffe attended Ithaca College, where he studied violin performance and music composition, completing his composition studies with Karel Husa.
-He then studied composition, orchestration, and counterpoint with Henry Brant, and electronic music with Joel Chadabe at Bennington College.
-He received a Bachelor of Arts (B.A.)
-Degree in Music and Mathematics in 1978.
-Other composition teachers from that time include Vivian Fine and Marta Ptaszynska.
-He also studied violin with Jacob and Lilo Glick.
+He then attended Bennington College to study composition, orchestration, and counterpoint with Henry Brant and electronic music with Joel Chadabe.
+He received a B.A. in Music and Mathematics in 1979.

-Jaffe received a Doctor of Musical Arts degree from Stanford in 1983, where he was part of the computer music group at the Stanford Artificial Intelligence Lab, and later CCRMA (the Center for Computer Research in Music and Acoustics).
-He worked with faculty and colleagues including John Chowning, Leland C. Smith, and Julius O. Smith.
-In addition to his musical work, he researched physical modeling and ensemble timing.
+Jaffe received a doctorate in Musical Arts from Stanford in 1984, where he was part of the computer music group at the Stanford Artificial Intelligence Lab and, later, the Center for Computer Research in Music and Acoustics (CCRMA).
+In addition to his musical work, he researched physical modelling and ensemble timing.

 Composing career

-Jaffe has taught composition at Stanford, University of California, San Diego, Princeton University, and Melbourne University, where he was the MacGeorge Fellow.
-His music has been released on ten CDs, including four solo CDs from Well-Tempered Productions.
-Performances of his work have been presented by the Saint Paul Chamber Orchestra, the Brooklyn Philharmonic, the San Francisco Symphony, the San Francisco Contemporary Music Players, Chanticleer, and Earplay, as well as various choruses, string quartets, and other chamber ensembles.
+Jaffe has taught composition at Stanford, the University of California, San Diego, Princeton University, and Melbourne University.
+Some performers of his music include the Saint Paul Chamber Orchestra, the Brooklyn Philharmonic, the San Francisco Symphony, the San Francisco Contemporary Music Players, Chanticleer, and Earplay, as well as various choruses, string quartets, and other chamber ensembles.

-Jaffe's music has been performed at international music festivals, including:
+International music festival performances of Jaffe's music include: